tristan-mcinnis/AI-PPT-Editor-Generator/README.md

 - The app will still work but show placeholder images

 ### LLM API errors
-- Check your API keys in the `.env` file
+- Check your DeepSeek API key in the `.env` file
 - Ensure you have sufficient API credits
-- For Ollama, ensure the service is running locally

 ### File upload issues
 - Maximum file size is 16MB